 - 2/3 cup water

 - 1/4 cup chopped pecans

-- 1 Tablespoon rolled oats
+- 2-1/2 cups gluten-free rolled oats

 In a small saucepan over medium-high heat, combine the dates and water.
 Cook and stir until mixture comes to a boil, mashing down with a spoon.